English vocabulary for Texas Holdem poker exercise part 2

 Close

-11. The first chips/money that is gambled/put into the pot in a round of a game of poker, is called the
+The first chips/money that is gambled/put into the pot by a player in the second, third amd fourth rounds of a game of poker, is called the

 Bet: